 Quick verdict

-New domains routinely sit in a discovery / sandbox phase.
-Google is sampling pages and building site authority signals.
-The fix is to make every signal you can control strong, then wait.
+New domains routinely sit in a discovery / “probation” phase.
+Google is sampling pages and building site-level authority signals before it commits crawl budget.
+The job is to make every signal you control as strong as possible, then wait.
+As of June 2026, even technically clean sites commonly take 6-12 weeks before indexing rates climb steadily.

 Common causes